SteadyCadence/api-docs/content/04-project.md

 PATCH /api/v1/organizations/{organization_slug}/projects/{project_slug}/
 ```

-Use the above method to update a project in an organization.
+Use this method to update a project in an organization.
 The fields of the project that you can edit are shown in the request payload below.

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).
 `project_slug` | The slug provided for the project, which can be found by [listing all of the projects in an organization](#list-all-projects).